10 of the best watersports to try locally this summer

 Get out on the sea!
 The SUP Shack was created by Lewis and Sam, local carpenters who grew up on the North Norfolk Coast.
 You’re in safe hands because not only has Lewis paddled from the UK to France, he’s one of the RNLI Sheringham lifeboat crew.
-Board hire starts from £15 an hour and if you want to go all out, book the Mammoth board, for up to 8 people, great for a good family/party mess around.
+Board hire starts from £15 an hour and (if you don’t know your nose from your tail) they have started offering tuition too.
 More info here.

 North Norfolk Paddleboards are where to go if you want to explore the creeks and salt marshes of this stunning coastline, with guided tours from Burnham Overy Staithe, Wells-next-the-Sea and Brancaster Staithe.
-A dawn or sunset paddle is surely the most magical way to be at one with nature and discover the one of the world’s most unique, ever-shifting landscapes.
+A dawn or sunset paddle is surely the most magical way to discover the one of the world’s most unique, ever-shifting landscapes.

 Norfolk Paddleboards teach you everything you need to find your peace on the waters of the city.
 Good for body and soul – and social too.
 We love an Après Sup at The Red Lion Bishopsgate – on the calm Wensum.
 And at The Rivergarden after exploring the narrow channels of the Yare at Thorpe St Andrew.
+You may even find yourself downward-dogging on your deck at These Girls Paddle events.
 All kinds of hire options, events and lessons so check out the details here.

 UP THE CREEK